rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 But take care that this right of yours does not somehow become a stumbling block to the weak. ^0809

-For if anyone sees you who have knowledge eating in an idol’s temple, will he not be encouraged, if his conscience is weak, to eat food offered to idols? ^0810
+For if anyone sees you who have knowledge eating in an idol's temple, will he not be encouraged, if his conscience is weak, to eat food offered to idols? ^0810

 And so by your knowledge this weak person is destroyed, the brother for whom Christ died. ^0811

 Thus, sinning against your brothers and wounding their conscience when it is weak, you sin against Christ. ^0812

 Therefore, if food makes my brother stumble, I will never eat meat, lest I make my brother stumble. ^0813

 Am I not free?
 Am I not an apostle?
 Have I not seen Jesus our Lord?
 Are not you my workmanship in the Lord? ^0901